FACt: FORTRAN toolbox for calculating fluctuations in atomic condensates: Numerical results

-In this section, we describe the results from our code in different parameter regime at zero temperature as well as in finite temperature.
+In this section, we describe the results from our code in different parameter regimes at zero temperature as well as in finite temperature.
 At zero temperature, the self-consistent HFB-Popov iterations do not produce significant changes in density profiles.
-Since, HFB Popov iterations are computationally expensive and takes time, the results of zero temperature calculations are provided after single HFB-Popov iterations (\texttt {ITMAX} = 1).
+Since, HFB Popov iterations are computationally expensive and take time, the results of zero temperature calculations are provided after single HFB-Popov iteration (\texttt {ITMAX} = 1).
 Whereas for finite temperature we consider \texttt {ITMAX} = 15 which provides required convergence.

 In TBEC, the unique and easily observable effect is phase separation, where the density peaks of the component BECs are separate.
 Alternatively, we can say the miscible TBEC phase separates, and enters into immiscible configurations.
 Numerically, this is quantifiable from the overlap integral $\Lambda$ as well as the quasi particle amplitudes.
 In two dimensional (as well as in quasi 2D) systems, the phase separation of TBEC can occur in two ways.
 First, the density peaks of the BECs get shifted either along $x$-axis or along $y$-axis in $x$-$y$ plane.
 This type of phase separation is referred to as {\em side-by-side} phase separation.
 And second possibility arises when one species occupies the core region while the second species surrounds the first one like an annular ring.
 This type of phase separated density profile is termed as {\em shell structured} density profile.
-In earlier kind of phase separation, the symmetry of the confining potential is broken where as it is preserved in the later case.
+In earlier kind of phase separation, the symmetry of the confining potential is broken where as it is preserved in the latter case.